Ways to Support Development Before, During and After Pregnancy

 While You’re Pregnant

 Congrats, mama!
 Before you even begin to show, your baby’s nervous system is making big strides.
 During your pregnancy, taking your prenatal vitamin and eating a healthy diet balanced with fruits and vegetables is essential.
-Folic acid continues to be important, as it reduces your baby’s chance of serious neural tube defects or spina bifida by 70 percent.
+Folic acid continues to be important, as it reduces your baby’s chance of serious neural tube defects or spina bifida by 70%.

 When you find yourself reaching for sweets, soda, French fries or other temptations, try drinking water instead.
 It’s important for pregnant women to stay hydrated by drinking at least 12 glasses of water every day.

 If you want some assistance tracking your pregnancy, including insights on which foods to avoid during pregnancy, try one of these week-by-week pregnancy trackers for your smartphone.

 Once your bundle of joy arrives, the real fun begins.
 If you plan to breastfeed, there are many health benefits, including fewer infections, reduced risk of chronic illnesses, and less chance of SIDS for baby, as well as quicker post-delivery healing and reduced risk of some cancers for mom.
 But it remains to be seen if breastfeeding gives your baby a higher IQ.